 Implementation = "2.0" option to the

 OData.Feed function call to ensure the latest supported OData libraries are used.
-While this approach does resolve certain OData incompatibilities, users may still encounter errors over time as Graph and Power Query adopt new versions of the OData libraries at different times.
+While this approach does resolve certain OData incompatibilities, you might still encounter errors over time as Graph and Power Query adopt new versions of the OData libraries at different times.

-The Microsoft Graph API is designed to support many application scenarios but is suboptimal for the large-scale data retrieval required for most analytics scenarios.
-Users trying to retrieve large amounts of data from Graph APIs may encounter performance issues.
+The Microsoft Graph API is designed to support many application scenarios, but is suboptimal for the large-scale data retrieval required for most analytics scenarios.
+If you try to retrieve large amounts of data from Graph APIs, you might encounter performance issues.
 Details around scenario applicability can be found in the Graph documentation.